-When you upgrade a CDH cluster to CDP Runtime, the Navigator audits persist.
+When you upgrade a CDH cluster to Cloudera Runtime, the Navigator audits persist.
 However, services no longer produce audits for Navigator.
 You can continue to run Navigator to be able to access the audits; at some point—perhaps after your need for immediate access to the audits expires—you'll want to archive the audits.
 For details, see Maintaining Navigator Audit Server.
 At that point, if Cloudera Manager is not managing another CDH cluster, you can shut down Navigator.

 - Transition audit reports and processes to Ranger